Generalised Krein-Feller operators and gap diffusions via transformations of measure spaces: Introduction and motivation

+In this article, generalising ideas from \cite{KSW16}, we elaborate on the connections between the generalised and the classical one-dimensional Kre\u{\i}n--Feller operators by establishing a suitable isometric isomorphism determined by the distribution function of $\mu$.
+This isometric isomorphism first appeared in \cite[Chapter 2]{MR2563669} under the additional assumption that the distribution function of $\mu$ (called scaling function) is strictly increasing on the convex hull of the support of $\mu$.
+Here, we extend this to the more general framework, assuming that $\mu$ is atomless and $\nu$ is embedded in $\mu$, and apply this connection to the associated spectral and stochastic properties.
+In doing so, we summarise and consolidate the results on spectral asymptotics scattered in the literature, for instance, in \cite{MR0278126,,Fr05,MR2787628,FZ02,KSW16,mckean_jr.1962,MR1328700,Volkmer05}, and give a new perspective concerning gap diffusions as studied, for example, in \cite{MR647781,MR574035,kuechler1986,MR0314125,MR1127331}.

-In the present article, we elaborate on the connections between the generalised and the classical Kre\u{\i}n-Feller operators by establishing a suitable phase space transformation determined by the distribution function of $\mu$.
-As a first application of this observation we show that the spectral properties of the generalised Kre\u{\i}n-Feller operators can be reduced to those of the to the classical ones; and as a second application, we connect properties of the associated Liouville Brownian motions for generalised Kre\u{\i}n-Feller operators to that of the classical Kre\u{\i}n-Feller operators with a special focus on the concept of walk dimension.
-This complements and partially resembles the general framework established by Dynkin \cite[Vol.\,I,\,\textsection\,6]{DynkinI_II}.
+As a first application of this observation we show that the spectral properties of the generalised Kre\u{\i}n--Feller operators can be reduced to those of the classical ones.
+We determine a general upper bound for the spectral dimension in terms of the upper Minkowski dimension of the support of the involved measures, and deduce the strong spectral asymptotics for self-similar measures.
+Moreover, we obtain a new proof for those pairs of measures $\mu$ and $\nu$ for which $\nu$ has an absolutely continuous component with respect to $\mu$.
+As a second application, we connect properties of the associated gap diffusion for generalised Kre\u{\i}n--Feller operators to that of the classical \mbox{Kre\u{\i}n--Feller} operators.
+This complements and partially resembles the general framework established in \cite{DynkinI_II,Ogura_1989}.